 For FY2006, the President's budget requested \$46.8 million for the Manufacturing Extension Partnership, 56% below funding for the current fiscal year.
 H.R.
 2862, as originally passed by both the House and the Senate, would have provided \$106 million for the program.
 The final appropriation included in P.L.
-109-108 is \$106 million.
+109-108 was \$97.6 million (after mandated rescissions).

 The Administration's FY2007 budget includes \$46.3 million for MEP.
+The FY2007 appropriations bill passed by the House, H.R.
+5672, funds the program at \$92 million.
 (For additional information see CRS Report 97-104, Manufacturing Extension Partnership Program: An Overview, by Wendy Schacht.)